Simons Foundation & The BRAIN Initiative

 Cofounded in New York City by Jim and Marilyn Simons, the foundation celebrated its 20th anniversary in 2014.

 At its core, the Simons Foundation exists to support basic — or discovery-driven — scientific research, undertaken in pursuit of understanding the phenomena of our world.
 The foundation’s support of scientists generally takes the form of direct grants to individual investigators and projects, through their academic institutions.
 The foundation makes grants in four areas: Mathematics and Physical Sciences, Life Sciences, autism research (SFARI) and Education & Outreach.
-In 2013 the foundation also launched an internal research division, the Center for Computational Biology (formerly known as the Simons Center for Data Analysis).
-A second internal research division, the Center for Computational Astrophysics, was launched in 2016.
+In 2016, the foundation also launched an internal research division, the Flatiron Institute, to advance scientific research through computational methods, including data analysis, modeling and simulation.
+The institute comprises centers dedicated to development of computational tools for application in astrophysics, biology, quantum physics, and a scientific computing core.

 The Simons Foundation seeks to create strong collaborations and foster cross-pollination of ideas between investigators, as these interactions often lead to unexpected breakthroughs and new understanding.
 In an effort to directly foster such interaction between scientists, in 2012 the foundation launched a new collaborative funding model, the Simons Collaborations, which bring funded investigators — sometimes from different disciplines — together to work on a timely and important problem.
 To date, five Simons Collaborations have been launched in and across mathematics, physics and the life sciences.